JanneMattila/some-questions-and-some-answers/q&a/la_sync_or_async_http_processing.md

 }
 ```

-**Note**: 120 seconds of processing time is still the limit.
+**Note**: In above implementation, HTTP Action still has 120 seconds timeout limit.
-In order to support longer processing times,
-then you need to use alternative way of returning the processed data to the client.
+In order to support longer processing times, you'll need to use alternative ways of processing data.

 ## Links